U.S.-backed forces take Syria’s largest oil field from Islamic State

-The U.S.-led coalition said allied fighters captured Syria's largest oil field from the Islamic State group on Sunday, marking a major advance against the extremists in an area coveted by pro-government forces.
+U.S.-backed fighters captured Syria's largest oil field from the Islamic State group Sunday, marking a major advance against the extremists in an area coveted by pro-government forces.

 With IS in retreat, the Kurdish-led Syrian Democratic Forces and the Syrian government have been in a race to secure parts of the oil-rich Deir el-Zour province along the border with Iraq.

+The Al-Omar oil field was a major source of income for the militant group and is considered one Syria's most productive.
+The condition of the field, which has been controlled by IS for three years, was not clear following intense coalition and Russian airstrikes.

-The SDF, with air support from the U.S.-led coalition, said Sunday it captured the Al-Omar field in a "swift and wide military operation."
+The SDF, with air support from the U.S.-led coalition, said it captured the field in a "swift and wide military operation."
 It said some militants have taken cover in oil company houses nearby, where clashes are underway.
 The U.S.-led coalition confirmed the SDF had retaken the oil field.

-The Britain-based Syrian Observatory for Human Rights said pro-government forces retreated from the area around Al-Omar field after coming under heavy fire from IS.
-The SDF said government forces are three kilometres (two miles) away from the fields.
+After coming under heavy fire from IS, pro-government forces retreated from the area around Al-Omar field, according to the Britain-based Syrian Observatory for Human Rights.
+The SDF said government forces were 3 kilometres (2 miles) away from the fields.

-Syrian troops, backed by Russian warplanes and Iranian-sponsored militias, have retaken nearly all of the provincial capital of Deir el-Zour, as well as the town of Mayadeen, which is across the Euphrates River from the Al-Omar field.
+Syrian troops, backed by Russian warplanes and Iranian-sponsored militias, have retaken nearly all of the provincial capital of Deir el-Zour, as well as the town of Mayadeen, another IS stronghold, which is across the Euphrates River from the Al-Omar field.

-The SDF have focused their operations in rural Deir el-Zour on the eastern side of the river, and have already seized a major natural gas field and other smaller oil fields.
+The SDF focused their operations in rural Deir el-Zour on the eastern side of the river, and have already seized a major natural gas field and other smaller oil fields.

-Omar Abu Layla, a Europe-based activist from Deir el-Zour who monitors the fighting through contacts there, said SDF forces have seized control of the oil field but are still clashing with militants in the adjacent housing complex.

 IS captured Al-Omar in 2014, when the group swept across large areas in Syria and neighbouring Iraq.
-The field was estimated to produce around 9,000 barrels a day, making it a key source of revenue for the extremists.
-Its current potential is unknown, following a series of strikes on IS-held oil facilities by the U.S.-led coalition.
+At the time, the field was estimated to produce around 9,000 barrels a day.
+Its current potential is unknown.

+Syria had proven oil reserves of 2.5 billion barrels as of 2015, giving it the largest supply among its neighbours after Iraq.
+The oil industry was a pillar of the Syrian economy before the conflict in 2011.

+As IS advanced in Syria, it seized control of most of Syria's oil fields and made petroleum a major earner for the militant group, which sold it on the black market to other insurgents and the Syrian government.

 The government lost the al-Omar field to other insurgents in 2013.

 Al-Manar TV, operated by Lebanon's Hezbollah, said the fight for Al-Omar was still underway and denied the SDF's claim to have captured it.
-The militant group is fighting alongside Syrian President Bashar Assad's forces.
+The militant group fights alongside Syrian President Bashar Assad's forces.

-The official Syrian news agency said troops have regained full control of Khosham, a town on the eastern side of the Euphrates River that they lost a day earlier to IS.
-The Observatory said parts of the town remain contested.
+The official Syrian news agency said troops regained full control of Khosham, a town on the eastern side of the Euphrates River that they lost a day earlier to IS.
+The Observatory for Human Rights said parts of the town remain contested.

 It's not clear how Syrian troops will respond to the SDF's seizure of Al-Omar.
 Assad has vowed to eventually bring all of Syria back under government control.